Filip Krovinović

-Filip Krovinović (born 29 August 1995) is a Croatian professional footballer who plays as a midfielder for Prva HNL club Hajduk Split.
+Filip Krovinović (born 29 August 1995) is a Croatian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Grêmio.

 Club career

 NK Zagreb

 Krovinović, coming from the NK Zagreb academy, made his Prva HNL debut against GNK Dinamo Zagreb on 5 April 2013, signing a five-year professional contract with the team soon after.
-In summer 2015 due to increasing financial problems at NK Zagreb and transfer window moving towards the end, more intensively was media rumor of transfer move to Dinamo Zagreb and especially to Hajduk Split.
-But compensation fee of €400,000 plus a percentage on future transfer NK Zagreb was seeking were not realized.
-In the end, both Krovinović and NK Zagreb accepted transfer bid from Portugal.
+In the summer of 2015, due to increasing financial problems at NK Zagreb and transfer window moving towards the end, media rumors of a transfer to Dinamo Zagreb and especially to Hajduk Split became more intense, however a compensation fee of €400,000 plus a percentage of any future transfer which NK Zagreb was seeking wasn't paid by either club.
+In the end, both Krovinović and NK Zagreb accepted a transfer bid from Portugal.